There is something for everyone to love within these exotic vacations!

-Abu Dhabi is most well-known for their deserts, architecture, and culture.
-Embark on a desert safari tour, where you’ll be delighted by remarkable landscape and the hot sunshine.
+Abu Dhabi is most well-known for its deserts, architecture, and culture.
+Embark on a desert safari tour, where you’ll be delighted by the remarkable landscape and the hot sunshine.
 The adventurous type may be into trying desert activities like camel riding and quad riding.

 Abu Dhabi is also a prime destination for sightseeing.
 The architecture, structure, and history behind famous buildings such as the Sheikh Zayed Mosque (shown in the photo above) exude beauty, luxury, and brilliance.

 Ice-wonderland Greenland is truly a sight to see for those who are interested in tundra landscapes.
 With the prehistoric Greenlandic Ice Sheet covering 80% of the country, you’ll be exposed to ancient history dating almost 10,000 years back to the last ice age.

 You won’t be cold for too long, as the country has plenty of hot springs scattered throughout.
 Take sightseeing to the next level by visiting during the winter months to see the Aurora Borealis.

 Seychelles is a stunning, small country made up of 115 islands in the Indian Ocean’s Somali Sea.
 The islands sit just northeast of Madagascar.
 Seychelles is easily one of the most romantic and luxurious vacation destinations in the world.
 With beautiful white sand, turquoise water, and palm trees lining the shore, these islands are home to some extremely beautiful beaches.

 46. Caño Cristales, Colombia